UsabilityEngineering/ux-portfolio-lesakal/j03/README.md

 Steam’s **usefulness** comes from the fact that it fulfills peoples’ wants.
 It provides an easy way to view, purchase, and play games digitally.
 This is always people to quickly get their hands and games and play them from anywhere they want.
 Steam also functions as a social networking platform, so you can even communicate with friends or join a community around a certain game.

 Let’s say I want to check out a game to learn more about it.
 I might type in the name or choose it from a recommendation on the store page.
-From there I can get a nice, detailed page which includes trailers, images, descriptions, hardware recommendations, user reviews, DLC, and more.
+From there I can get a nice, detailed page that includes trailers, images, descriptions, hardware recommendations, user reviews, DLC, and more.
 I’ve accomplished my goal to learn more about the game (**effectiveness**) and I did it all through one source.

 ![image](https://user-images.githubusercontent.com/83680711/168796780-ae808f85-7174-4e3e-8fd6-8aa050b2a390.png)